iamjakewarner/jdf/README.md

 # Joyner Document Format

-Welcome to the **2022 fork** of the Joyner Document Format official LaTeX class.
+Welcome to the **2022 update** of the Joyner Document Format official LaTeX class.

 ## TeX Installation